Automatic Kolmogorov complexity, normality and finite state dimension revisited: Using the incompressibility criterion for normality

-A small modification of this proof adapts it to the non-aligned definition of normality.
+Recall the proof of Theorem~\ref{th:compress}.
+A small modification of this proof adapts it to the non-aligned definition of normality, thus providing the proof of the equivalence between aligned and non-aligned definitions of normality.
+Let us see how this is done.

 Let $\alpha$ be a sequence that is not normal in the non-aligned version.
-This means that for some $k$ the $k$-bit blocks do not have a correct limit distribution (non-aligned).
+This means that for some $k$ the (non-aligned) $k$-bit blocks do not have the correct limit distribution.
 These blocks can be split into $k$ groups according to their starting positions modulo~$k$.
 In one of the groups blocks do not have a correct limit distribution (otherwise the average distribution would be correct, too).
 So we can delete some prefix (less than $k$ symbols) of our sequence and get a sequence that is not normal in the aligned sense.
-Its prefixes are compressible (as we have seen).
-The same is true for the original sequence since adding a fixed finite prefix (or suffix) changes complexity at most by~$O(1)$.
+Theorem~\ref{th:compress} says that its prefixes are compressible.
+The same is true for the original sequence since adding a fixed finite prefix (or suffix) changes complexity and length at most by~$O(1)$, after a suitable change of the description mode, as Theorem~\ref{th:complexity}, (a,b), implies.

-In the other direction: let us assume that the sequence is normal in the non-aligned sense.
+In the other direction the proof goes as follows (see the next paragraph for details).
+Let us assume that the sequence is normal in the non-aligned sense.
 The aligned frequency of some compressible-by-$d$-bits block (as well as any other block) can be only $k$ times bigger than its non-aligned frequency, which is exponentially small in $d$ (the number of saved bits), so we can choose the parameters to get the required bound.

+Here are the details.
+Consider a non-aligned normal sequence, i.e., a sequence that does not satisfy the non-aligned version of normality definition.
+Now consider all blocks (strings) of length $k$ that are $d$-compressible in the sense that their $\KS_R$-complexity is smaller than $k-d$.
+There is at most $O(2^{k-d})$ of them, as Theorem~\ref{th:complexity}(e) says.
+So their frequency among \emph{aligned} blocks in our sequence is at most $k2^{-d+O(1)}$.
+Indeed, it can be only $k$ times bigger than their frequency among \emph{non-aligned} blocks: the numerator (the number of bad occurences) can only decrease, and the denominator (the total number of occurences) becomes $k$ times smaller if we consider only aligned occurences.